-Article history:

-Received 31 July 2018 Received in revised form 28 September 2018 Accepted 8 October 2018 Available online 1 December 2018
+Article history: Received 31 July 2018 Received in revised form 28 September 2018 Accepted 8 October 2018 Available online 1 December 2018

-Keywords:

-Algae Biofuel Biomass feedstocks Bioenergy LCA Input-output analysis ABSTRACT
+Keywords: Algae Biofuel Biomass feedstocks Bioenergy LCA Input-output analysis

+ABSTRACT

 Here we report on a static, algebraic, spreadsheet-implemented modeling approach to estimate the costs, energy inputs and outputs, and global warming potential of biomass feedstocks.
 Inputs to the model included literature sourced data for: environmental factors, crop physiological-parameters such as radiation use efficiency and water use efficiency, and crop cost components.
-Using an energy-input-output life-cycle-assessment approach, we calculated the energy associated with each cost component, allowing an estimate of the total energy required to produce the crop and fuel alongside the energy return on investment.
+Using an energy-input-output life-cycle-assessment approach, we calculated the energy associated with each cost component.
 We did this for crop scenarios in the upper Midwest US and Far West US (for algae).
 Our results suggested that algae are capable of the highest areal biomass production rates of 120 MG/(ha·a), ten times greater than Maize.
-Algal fuel systems had the highest costs, ranging from 28 to 65 US \$/GJ, compared to 17 US \$/GJ for Maize ethanol.
+Algal fuel systems had the lowest energy returns on investment, nearly 0, compared to 17 US \$/GJ for Maize ethanol.
 Algal fuel systems had the lowest energy returns on investment, nearly 0, compared to 25 for Switchgrass to ethanol.
-The carbon equivalent emissions associated with the production schemes predictions ranged from 40 (Maize) to 180 (algae PBR) CO{2cq}/GJ{net}.
+The carbon equivalent emissions associated with the production schemes predictions ranged from 40 (Maize) to 180 (algae PBR) CO{2eq}/GJ{net}.
 The promise of low cost fuel and carbon neutrality from algae is demonstrated here to be extremely challenging for fundamental reasons related to the capital-intensive nature of the cultivation system.